bblodget/phi3_benchmark/README.md

 pip install transformers
 ```

 Note: You might see a warning message "None of PyTorch, TensorFlow >= 2.0, or Flax have been found" when running the script.
 This is just informational and can be safely ignored since we only use the tokenizer functionality, which works without these frameworks.
+This message seems to appear only the first time you run the script.
+Just run the script again and it will disappear.

 ## Usage